preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/publish-the-approval-workflow-for-processes/index.rst

 4. Add the settings needed.
 5. Click SEND (of approval is needed) or PUBLISH (if it's not).

-When you click SEND (if approval is needed), a task is created for the approver, and an e-mail is sent, with a link to the draft process.
+When you click SEND (if approval is needed), a task is created for the approver, and an email is sent, with a link to the draft process.
 The task can look like this:

 .. image:: pm-approval-publish-send-v7.png